dm4t2/vue-currency-input/docs/guide/README.md

 <<< @/docs/guide/ComponentUsage.vue

+#### Lazy value binding
+Sometimes you might want to update the bound value only when the input loses its focus.
+In this case, listen to the `change` event instead of using `v-model`.

+<<< @/docs/guide/LazyValueBinding.vue

 ### Directive
 The `v-currency` directive is great if you want to decorate existing input components with currency format capabilities (for example like those from [Vuetify](https://vuetifyjs.com/en/components/text-fields) or [Element](https://element.eleme.io/#/en-US/component/input)).